Nicolás Martínez (footballer, born 1987)

-Nicolás Martinez (born 25 September 1987), known simply as Nico, is an Argentine professional footballer who plays as a midfielder for Greek Super League 2 club Apollon Smyrnis.
+Nicolás Martinez (born 25 September 1987), known simply as Nico, is an Argentine professional footballer who last played as a midfielder for Greek Super League 2 club Apollon Smyrnis.

 His brother is the footballer Juan Manuel Martínez.

 Club career

 Martinez was formed in the youth system of Vélez Sarfield, in 2008 he was loaned to Almirante Brown a team in third category of Argentina.
 In 2009, he joined Independiente but he did not make his first team debut until the year 2010.
-On 19 December 2010, Martínez scored in 4–2 victory over Defensor Sporting in the Copa Sudamericana 2010, helping Independiente advance to the quarter finals.
+On 19 December 2010, Martínez scored in a 4–2 victory over Defensor Sporting in the Copa Sudamericana 2010, helping Independiente advance to the quarter-finals.
 In 2011, he left Independiente and signed with Santiago Wanderers of Chile.

 In Santiago Wanderers is overshadowed by Tressor Moreno who held the same post in the field.
 The departure of the Colombian player gave him the chance to play a vital role for the club in Apertura 2012.
 When the year ends Santiago Wanderers did not take advantage of the purchase option and Martinez returned to Independiente.

 On August 1, 2012, is signed to Real Murcia.
 It started well gaining his role in the starting XI.
 In his second day in the club at Estadio El Molinon against Sporting Gijon scored a wonderful goal putting his name in the scoreboard.
 This match was eventually won by Real Murcia, but gradually the club lost the title.
 Eventually during the season lost his place and remained on the bench.
 He concluded his contract with the club in July 2013.
 On August 8, 2013, he signed for a year contract with San Martín de San Juan.

 Panetolikos

 On January 17, 2014, he signed a contract with Panetolikos and will play at Greek Super League till the summer of 2015.
 In September 2014, Martinez expands his contract with the club till the summer of 2016.

 The 27-year-old Argentine playmaker has been in excellent form since the start of the 2014/15 season and AEK are chasing his signature.
-AEK will consider to make a bid after the end of the season and the possibility of completing this transfer is highly likely as the two clubs share an amicable relationship.
+AEK will consider making a bid after the end of the season and the possibility of completing this transfer is highly likely as the two clubs share an amicable relationship.
 Branco Milovanovic, AEK's technical director, is in contact with Martinez's agent and it is likely that an offer to land Panetolikos attacking midfielder is on the cards.
-On the other hand, the Argentinian midfielder is linked with the Greek champion Olympiakos.According to Goal newspaper Panetolikos have accepted a bid in the region of €600,000, as Olympiakos manager Vitor Pereira is a big admirer of Martinez.
+On the other hand, the Argentinian midfielder is linked with the Greek champion Olympiakos.
+According to Goal newspaper Panetolikos have accepted a bid in the region of €600,000, as Olympiakos manager Vitor Pereira is a big admirer of Martinez.